MurtadaAhmed/AnonymousChat/README.md

   <h3 align="center">AnonymousChat</h3>

   <p align="center">
     AnonymousChat is a web application that allows users to chat anonymously.
-It generates anonymous usernames for the users and matches one2one chat based on waiting users in the queue.
+It generates anonymous usernames for the users if no name is entered and matches one2one chat based on waiting users in the queue.
 No registration required.
-This project is based on Django, Channels, and Daphne.
+This project is based on Django and Channels.
     <br/>
     <br/>